Print| Email

 The program enables owners of copyright or of registered trademarks or geographical indications in Canada to request the assistance of the CBSA in the detection and detention of counterfeit goods or pirated works.

 To take advantage of the program, rightsholders should complete and submit the Request for Assistance form to the CBSA.
 The application will include contact information for the rightsholder as well as information relating to the registered trademarks or the copyright in issue, including descriptions of the authentic goods and a list of authorized importers thereof.
 Any known distributors of illegitimate goods may also be listed.
 Once enrollment in the program is confirmed, a rightsholder will be notified of any suspected counterfeit goods or pirated works intercepted by the CBSA and given the opportunity to take action.
 More specifically, customs officials having detected a shipment suspected of containing counterfeit and/or pirated goods will contact the rightsholder and provide them with details relating to the shipment including the nature and number of the suspected goods, photographs thereof, and the identities of the parties involved.
 If the rightsholder decides to take action, the CBSA can detain the goods until the action is settled or a court renders a judgment in the matter.
+It is important to keep in mind that if you choose to pursue this option, you must notify the CBSA immediately of any changes to your contact information, as well as any circumstances change that may affect our copyright, trademark or geographical indication registration with CIPO.
+In addition, applications to request assistance are valid for 2 years.
+The protection may, however, be renewed by sending the CBSA another application form before the expiry date.
+It is important to take the initiative to request continued protection as the CBSA will not issue reminders that assistance requests are about to expire.

 What to do if infringement is discovered